algorithmic-andy/royal_ur/README.md

 More specifically:

-* Does structured environmental variation encourage more general strategies?
+* Does decomposition of reward information improve model performance?
 * How much environmental diversity is useful before it becomes disruptive?
 * Can agents transfer knowledge to previously unseen environments?
 * Which properties of an environment determine whether learned strategies transfer?